Lung Cancer in the Military

 For active duty military personnel, National Guard and Reserve servicemembers, veterans, and their families, the risk of lung cancer is higher than civilians.

 Today, lung cancer is the leading cause of cancer death in the United States, making up over a quarter of all cancer-related deaths.
-For veterans of the American military, the risk of being diagnosed with the disease is even higher.
-Compared to the general population, military servicemembers are 25 percent more likely to receive a lung cancer diagnosis.
+For veterans of the U.S. military and other industries, the risk of being diagnosed with the disease is even higher.
+Compared to the general population, military service members are 25 percent more likely to receive a lung cancer diagnosis.

 In addition to carrying a higher risk, the survival rate among veterans has been historically lower than the general population.
 The causes of lung cancer among military members are largely due to lifestyle habits like smoking and occupational exposure to pollutants.

-In past years, studies of who lung cancer affects have actually revealed statistically lower rates among active-duty military personnel versus their nonmilitary counterparts.
-Yet, 32 percent of active duty servicemembers participate in high-risk activities like cigarette smoking compared to 20 percent of civilians.
+In past years, studies of those affected by lung cancer have revealed statistically lower rates among active-duty military personnel versus their nonmilitary counterparts.
+Yet, 32 percent of active-duty servicemembers participate in high-risk activities like cigarette smoking compared to 20 percent of civilians.
 Among soldiers who’ve been deployed, smoking rates are 50 percent higher.
 Moreover, until 1976, soldiers were given free cigarettes in C and K rations.

 However, current smokers make up only 20.9 percent of veterans with lung cancer and former smokers account for 60 percent.
 Approximately 17.9 percent never smoked and, subsequently, developed cancer via other causes.